 Yes.
 You can still enter names.
 Please do.

-Q: Can I enter the name of a person I’ve never met, but whose life has had a significant impact on me, such as a celebrity?
+Q: Can I enter a name into The Database of the Dead of a person I’ve never met, but whose life has had a significant impact on me, such as a celebrity?

 Q: Can I include the names of deceased pets?